Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Interacting.md

 #### Checking the state of the contract

-For each of the 3 nodes we'll use the Geth JavaScript console to create a variable called `address` which we will assign to the address of the contract created by Node 1.
+For each of the 3 nodes you'll use the Geth JavaScript console to create a variable called `address` which you will assign to the address of the contract created by Node 1.
 The contract address can be found in two ways:

 - In Node 1's log file: `qdata/logs/1.log`
 - By reading the `contractAddress` param after calling `eth.getTransactionReceipt(txHash)` ([Ethereum API documentation](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethgettransactionreceipt)) where `txHash` is the hash printed to the terminal after sending the transaction.